c-git/c-git.github.io/content/rust/stack_overflow.md

 **TLDR** - Large recursive data structures lead to recursive calls to drop them and can cause stack overflow depending on their size.

+More information on how drop works can be found in the [rust reference](https://doc.rust-lang.org/reference/destructors.html).

 NB: On discord `arriven` pointed me to this [link][stack_size_explanation] that provides more information on the stack size.

 <details>